Native American websites

 The organization of the Montagnais was based on small bands.
 Most members of these bands were closely related family members.
 The composition of the bands changed from time to time with the rise and fall of successful leaders.
 Southern bands were imposed by the European fur trade to create fur-trapping and hunting territories.
 With the interaction of the Europeans, the Montagnais were exposed to many new items, including items made of metal.
 Anything that was made of metal had great value.
 Many furs could be traded for one gun, a pot or a pan, or other metal objects.
 The Europeans not only introduced new things that the Montagnais could use, they also introduced disease and over hunting of the animals that the Montagnais use for food.

-Indian Tribes of Quebec
+First Nations of Quebec

 Read our article submission guidelines